The Activeness of a Doctoral Researcher and Passive Register Instructions for Postgraduate Students

 - The doctoral programme will make a decision according to the guidelines and the criteria of the Graduate School and will inform the Student Centre about study rights that are to be changed to passive by 15 May.

-The study right of a doctoral candidate will be changed to passive if completing the degree has halted.
+The study right of a doctoral researcher will be changed to passive if completing the degree has halted.
 In cases where the study right is going to be changed to passive, the change of status occurs at the turn of the academic year on 31 July.
-The university credentials of a doctoral candidate who is in the so-called passive register will expire, and they can no longer use, for instance, the university email service or log into Moodle or Nettiopsu.
+The university credentials of a doctoral researcher who is in the so-called passive register will expire, and they can no longer use, for instance, the university email service or log into Moodle or Nettiopsu.
 The expiration of credentials means, in practice, that access to the university's systems and services ends.
-A doctoral candidate in the passive register will no longer receive info letters from the doctoral programme, faculty, or university.
+A doctoral researcher in the passive register will no longer receive info letters from the doctoral programme, faculty, or university.

-- a plan for doctoral studies
+- a plan for doctoral studies (personal study plan, "hops")

 Contact persons in the faculties: